bytebase/bytebase.com-old/content/blog/database-change-management-with-clickhouse.md

 4. Bytebase will do some basic checks and then execute the SQL.
 Since it’s for `Test` environment, the issue is automatically approved by default.
 Click **Resolve issue**, and the issue status will become `Done`.
 ![bb-issue-create-table-done](/static/blog/database-change-management-with-clickhouse/bb-issue-create-table-done.webp)

 5. On the issue page, click **View change**.
-You will see diff for each change.
+You will see diff for the change.
 ![bb-dbdemo-change-diff](/static/blog/database-change-management-with-clickhouse/bb-dbdemo-change-diff.webp)

 6. You can also go to **Change History** under the project to view the full history.
 Or go into a specific database to view its history.